Sort Publications By:

 Keywords: agent-based modeling, cellular automata, complexity theory, land-use and land-cover change, multi-agent systems

 The use of agent-based modeling (ABM) has recently been extended to the study of natural resource management and land-use and land-cover change.
-Many ABM applications have been at a conceptual and abstract level, which helps scholars to recognize how macro patterns can emerge from simple rules followed by agents at a micro level.
-ABM has a greater potential than many other approaches to capture the dynamic relationships between social and ecological systems.
+Many ABM applications have been at a conceptual and abstract level, which helps scholars to recognize how macro patterns can emerge from simple rules followed by agents at a micro-level.
+ABM has a greater potential than many other approaches to capturing the dynamic relationships between social and ecological systems.
 This paper contributes to a larger effort to explore how individual decision making by a heterogeneous set of landowners, given local biophysical conditions, led to the particular aggregate pattern of land-cover change in Indiana, with an emphasis on forest-cover change.
 In our preliminary effort, we created a model structure that allowed examination of the institutional impact of government programs on individual land-use decisions.
 Our model is based on the concept that an initial condition endows an agent with a particular set of beliefs and desires that could lead to any number of intentions, actions, and outcomes.
-Institutions have the potential to intervene in an agent’s decision-making process and alter its beliefs and desires by providing information and incentives.
-The next crucial step in our effort will be to extend this model to study the impact of other political institutions, such as taxation and zoning, as well as utilize the conceptual model to facilitate implementation of institutions in the agent-based model.
+Institutions have the potential to intervene in an agent’s decision-making process and alter their beliefs and desires by providing information and incentives.
+The next crucial step in our effort will be to extend this model to study the impact of other political institutions, such as taxation and zoning, as well as utilize the conceptual model to facilitate the implementation of institutions in the agent-based model.

 We investigate nongovernment public service providers within an agent-based computational model of bureaucrats, citizens, and elected officials.
 Our analysis explores the relationships of all four types of agents in a single, dynamic model.
 Specifically, we focus on the delivery of public goods to the citizenry through elected officials and bureaucrats.
 In our computational model citizens have diverse preferences for a variety of public goods.
 Political parties adapt their programs to get elected.
 Bureaucrats implement the priorities provided by the elected officials, who try to get reelected.
 Failure to provide the promised public goods affects the satisfaction of the citizens which may lead to the creation of nongovernment service providers, including for-profit firms and non-profit organizations.
-The model enables us to analyze how well preferences of citizens are met for different assumptions of the strategies of elected officials and bureaucrats.
+The model enables us to analyze how well the preferences of citizens are met for different assumptions of the strategies of elected officials and bureaucrats.

 Keywords: local political economy, nongovernmental organizations, preferences, agent- based modeling